knkrth/maxscripts/Corona Renderer 8 - Tone Mapping Pipeline Wrapper/README.md

 <br>
 <pre>
 ◼ ClearAllTMOperators
+-- Delete all tone mapping operators

 ◼ GetAllTMOperatorsPlusIDs
+-- Get all tone mapping operators and their IDs as an array

 ◼ GetAllTMOperatorsIDs
+-- Get the IDs of all tone mapping operators

 ◼ GetAllTMOperators
+-- Get all tone mapping operators

 ◼ GenerateID
+-- Generate a unique random ID that does not exist in the current operators' list

 ◼ GetTMOperatorsClass
+-- Get operators' class using its place on tone mapping list

 ◼ GetTMOperators
+-- Get operators' using its place on tone mapping list

 ◼ IsTMEmpy
+-- Specify whether the operators' list is empty or not (true or false)

 ◼ DelLastTMOperators
+-- Delete last operator

 ◼ AddTMOperatorsLast
+-- Add operator as last one

 ◼ AddTMOperatorsOnSpot
+-- Add operator to a specific place on the list

 ◼ DelTMOperatorsOnSpot
+-- Delete operator to a specific place on the list
 </pre>
 <hr>
 here is some examples: